-Prior to first occupation of the development, a scheme to enhance the ecological value of the site in accordance with Annexe 4 of the Preliminary Ecological Appraisal Incorporating Bat Survey Inspection by T4 Ecology Ltd, dated March 2019. shall be submitted to and agreed in writing by the Local Planning Authority.
+Prior to first occupation of the development, a scheme to enhance the ecological value of the site in accordance with Annexe 4 of the Preliminary Ecological Appraisal Incorporating Bat Survey Inspection by T4 Ecology Ltd, dated March 2019 shall be submitted to and agreed in writing by the Local Planning Authority.
 The ecological value shall be quantified using the Biodiversity Impact Assessment Calculator (BIAC) where appropriate.
 The scheme shall be implemented in full prior to the occupation of the development hereby approved.

-Prior to any above groundworks, details and location of the parking spaces (including garages) equipped with active and/or passive Electric Vehicle Charging Point(s) shall have been submitted to and approved in writing with the Local Planning Authority (LPA).
+Prior to any above groundworks, details and location of the parking spaces (including garages) equipped with active and/or passive Electric Vehicle Charging Point(s) shall have been submitted to and approved in writing with the Local Planning Authority (LPA), unless otherwise agreed in writing with the LPA.
 The installation of EVCP shall be completed in accordance with the approved details and made operational prior to first occupation.
 The details shall include:

-- Location of active and passive charging infrastructure; - Specification of charging equipment; and

-- Operation/management strategy.
+- Location of active and passive charging infrastructure; - Specification of charging equipment; and - Operation/management strategy.
 The council will expect that a management plan for the charging points is set out clearly.
-This will address: - a) Which parking bays will have active and/or passive charging provision, including disabled parking bays: - b) How charging point usage will be charged amongst users; - c) The process and the triggers for identifying when additional passive charging points will become activated; and - d) Electricity supply availability.
-The electricity supply should be already confirmed by the Network Provider so that the supply does not need to be upgraded at a later date. - Prior to first occupation of the development, measures shall be incorporated within the development to ensure a water efficiency standard of 110 litres (or less) per person per day.
+This will address: - a) Which parking bays will have active and/or passive charging provision, including disabled parking bays; - b) How charging point usage will be charged amongst users; - c) The process and the triggers for identifying when additional passive charging points will become activated; and - d) Electricity supply availability.
+The electricity supply should be already confirmed by the Network Provider so that the supply does not need to be upgraded at a later date.